 - "I had an amazing time on the Empowering Rainforest Communities trip to Costa Rica with Global Leadership Adventures.
 Everything from the wildlife to the food to the culture made a memory for a lifetime!" -- Michor

-Whether it's Bali or Brazil, Costa Rica or the Fiji Islands, we're sure there's plenty to whet your appetite for a volunteer trip overseas.
+Whether it's Bali or Ghana, Costa Rica or the Fiji Islands, we're sure there's plenty to whet your appetite for a volunteer trip overseas.
 Just don't blame us if volunteering abroad becomes a life-long obsession; we did warn you, after all!